Ecosyste.ms: Awesome

 # Running ain

-`ain [options] [!]`Ain accepts one or more template-file(s) as a mandatory parameter.
-As sections combine or overwrite where it makes sense you can better organize API-calls into hierarchical structures with increasing specificity.
+Ain accepts one or more template-file(s) as a mandatory argument.
+As sections appends or overwrite you can organize API-calls into hierarchical structures with increasing specificity using files and folders.

-Adding an exclamation-mark (!) at the end of the template file name makes ain open the file in your `$VISUAL` or `$EDITOR` editor or falls back to vim in that order so you can edit the template file.
-Any changes are not stored back into the template file and used only this invocation.
+Adding an exclamation-mark (!) at the end of a template file name makes ain open the file in your `$VISUAL` or `$EDITOR` editor.
+If none is set it falls back to vim in that order.
+Once opened you edit the template file for this run only.

 Example: